-Bret Swanson is president of Entropy Economics LLC, a strategic insight firm specializing in technology, innovation, and the global economy; and president of Entropy Capital, a firm that invests in both public companies and private technology ventures.
+Bret Swanson is president of Entropy Economics LLC, a strategic insight firm that advises investors and technology companies.
 He is also a scholar at the U.S. Chamber of Commerce Foundation and a visiting fellow at the American Enterprise Institute’s technology research program, where contributes to AEI’s TechPolicyDaily.com.

 For eight years Swanson advised technology investors as executive editor of the Gilder Technology Report and later was a senior fellow at The Progress & Freedom Foundation, where he directed the Center for Global Innovation.

-Swanson is a trustee and vice-chair of the Indiana Public Retirement System (INPRS), the state’s $29 billion pension fund.
-He is also a member of the Lumina Foundation’s Innovation Advisory Council.
+Swanson is a trustee and vice-chair of the Indiana Public Retirement System (INPRS), the state’s $30 billion pension fund, and is also a member of the investment committee at Indiana University Health.

 Swanson began his career as an aide to Sen. Richard Lugar and was then as an economic analyst for former Rep. Jack Kemp.
 He studied economics at Princeton University and now lives in Zionsville, Indiana, with his wife and four children.